Antiviral (film): Plot

-Syd March is employed by the Lucas Clinic, a company which purchases viruses and other pathogens from celebrities who fall ill, in order to inject them into clients who desire a connection with celebrities.
-In particular, the pathogens supplied by the Lucas Clinic's exclusive celebrity Hannah Geist are extremely popular, and another employee at the clinic, Derek Lessing, is responsible for harvesting them from Hannah directly.
-To make extra money, Syd uses his own body as an incubator, steals pathogens from the lab, and sells them on the black market.
-To do so, he uses a stolen console to break the copy protection placed on the virus by the clinic; once injected in a client, the pathogen is rendered incommunicable.
-He then passes the pathogens to Arvid, who works at Astral Bodies, a celebrity meat market where meat is grown from the cells of celebrities for consumption.
+Syd March is employed by Lucas Clinic, a company which purchases viruses and other pathogens from celebrities, then purposefully infects paying fans who desire a connection with their idols.
+The company puts a copy protection on its products, which render the pathogens incommunicable after infecting a client.
+The pathogens supplied by Hannah Geist, Lucas Clinic's exclusive celebrity, are extremely popular.
+Syd March's colleague, Derek Lessing, is responsible for directly harvesting them from Hannah.

+To make extra money, Syd steals pathogens from the lab, bypasses the copy protection with a stolen console, and uses himself as an incubator.
+He then passes the pathogens to Arvid to sell on the black market.
+Arvid works at Astral Bodies, a celebrity meat market providing meat grown from the cells of celebrities.

-After Derek is caught smuggling and arrested, Lucas asks Syd to take his place and harvest a pathogen from Hannah, who has recently fallen ill.
-Once he has taken a blood sample from Hannah, Syd quickly injects himself with some of her blood.
-He experiences the first symptoms, fever and disorientation, rapidly, and he leaves work early.
-His attempts to remove the virus' copy protection are unsuccessful, and the console is destroyed during the process.
-When Syd awakens from severe delirium the next day, he discovers Hannah has died from the unknown disease, and all products harvested from her have skyrocketed in popularity.
-Desperate to fix his console, he approaches Arvid, who sets up a meeting with Levine, the leader of the piracy group.
+After Derek is caught smuggling and arrested, Syd is tasked to replace him to harvest a pathogen from Hannah, who has recently fallen ill.
+After taking a blood sample from Hannah, Syd injects himself with some of her blood.
+After experiencing the first symptoms, fever and disorientation, he leaves work early.
+His attempts to remove the virus' copy protection are unsuccessful, and his console breaks down during the process.

+The next day, Syd awakens from severe delirium to learn that Hannah has died from the unknown disease, and all products harvested from her have skyrocketed in popularity.
+To fix his console, Syd approaches Arvid, who sets up a meeting with Levine, the leader of the piracy group.
 Levine offers to fix the console in exchange for samples of Syd's blood, but Syd refuses.
-Levine subdues him and forcibly takes samples from Syd, as the pathogen which killed Hannah is now hotly in demand on the black market, and lethal pathogens are not legal to distribute.
+Levine restrains Syd and forcibly takes samples from him.
+Lethal pathogens are not legal to distribute, which only increase demands for the pathogen that killed Hannah.